 The Most Important Step In The Brand Development Process

-It’s 5:56 am when the CEO of a manufacturing firm opens his email.
+It’s 5:56 am when the CEO of a mortgage company opens his email.
 His attention is immediately drawn to the “Urgent” message from the President of his advertising agency, time-stamped at 5:03 am, to call ASAP.

-When the CEO calls the President’s cell phone, it’s answered before the first ring is heard, and the President of the agency tells the CEO in an anxious, nervous voice that all advertising and marketing must cease immediately as the manufacturer’s brand tagline launched just nineteen hours prior has been interpreted as a vulgar and offensive statement in France – the new market the CEO has been working so hard to penetrate based on its infinite sales and growth opportunities.
+When the CEO calls the President’s cell phone, it’s answered before the first ring is heard, and the President of the agency tells the CEO in an anxious, nervous voice that all advertising and marketing must cease immediately as the manufacturer’s brand tagline launched just nineteen hours prior has been interpreted as a vulgar and offensive statement by a particular culture.
 In that instant, the CEO, in a state of emotional shock, becomes light-headed, starts breathing heavily and breaks into a sweat as he frantically thinks about what he needs to do minimize the potential devastation to his company’s brand.

-This scenario is not unfamiliar to any CEO who needed to quickly reverse thrust on his or her marketing campaign because s/he neglected to consider how their brand would be interpreted by different cultures around the globe.
+This scenario is not unfamiliar to any CEO who needed to quickly reverse thrust on his or her marketing campaign because s/he neglected to consider how their brand would be interpreted by different cultures throughout different markets.

 Validation: The vital step in the brand development process that should never be skipped!